Vinegars are versatile liquids used for cooking, food preservation, and cleaning.

 It’s important to note that your body’s pH only changes in certain disease states and is not affected by your diet.

 Summary pH is a measure of how acidic or alkaline something is.
-It’s measured on a scale from 0 to 14.
+It’s measured on a scale of 0 to 14.
 Your body is slightly alkaline with a pH of 7.35–7.45.

 Vinegar comes from the French phrase “vin aigre,” which means sour wine (